Vegros/Personal_Game_Chatbot/README.md

 -important: make sure to have `nltk.download('stopwords')` and `nltk.download('wordnet')` installed. otherwise it will not work!

-After all these are installed, open the project in pycharm and run the Flask(app.py) configuration.
+After all these are installed, open the project in pycharm and run the Flask(app.py) configuration. important: you must run the app.py file in order for the program to work.
 Then it will give you a local url, click it and it will redirect you to the web page.

 # Credits